 The financial statements of the Building Fund are accounted for using the flow of current financial resources measurement focus and the modified accrual basis of accounting.
 Using this measurement focus, only current assets and current liabilities are included in the balance sheet.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current fiscal period.
+"Available" means collectible within the current period or within 60 days after year-end.
 Expenditures are recognized in the accounting period in which the liability is incurred.